Read time 4 minutes

 Conclusion

-When you do not get satisfactory results even after applying any of these methods for fixing the error, then you need to use a professional tool which can recover the EDB file in full health.
+When you do not get satisfactory results even after applying any of these methods for fixing the error, then you need to use a professional tool that can recover the EDB file in full health.
 Later, you can migrate the EDB file content to Office 365.
-Exchange recovery software is one such efficient Kernel for Exchange Server tool which can recover Exchange Server data including all its messages, contacts, notes, appointments, journals, deleted items, etc.
+Exchange recovery software is one such efficient Kernel for Exchange Server tool, which can recover Exchange Server data, including all its messages, contacts, notes, appointments, journals, deleted items, etc.

-It not only recovers the EDB file but also allows you to migrate them directly to Office 365.
+It not only recovers the EDB files but also allows you to migrate them directly to Office 365.
 It accesses the EDB file from its location, scans it deeply, and retrieves whole mailboxes along with their folders.
 After retrieving the EDB file, you can add Office 365 as the destination and perform the migration.
 The migration is done by a simple copy-paste, drag-&-drop, or copy all mailboxes operation.
-After each migration, the tool provides a migration report which denotes the status of migration.
+After each migration, the tool provides a migration report to help users verify the status of each migrated item.

 Kernel for Exchange Server